jacobfredricks01/grbl-with-solenoid-Z-axis-for-2D-plotter/README.md

 Copied from https://github.com/bdring/Grbl_Pen_Servo with slight modifications.

-In the spindle.c file there are 2 definitions, "pen_servo_up" and "pen_servo_down" these values are directly related to the PWM output of digital pin 11 on an Arduino UNO.
+In the spindle.c file there are 2 definitions, "pen_servo_up" and "pen_servo_down" these values are directly related to the PWM output of digital pin 11 on an Arduino UNO and are interpreted binarily based on a threshold Gcode value.